kyegomez/Sophia/README.md

 # Sophia Optimizer

-Cut Model Training Cost by 50% with this all-new simple plug in and play Optimizer: Sophia
+Cut Model Training Cost by 50%? with this all-new simple plug in and play Optimizer: Sophia

+Sophia is an second order clipped stochastic optimization algorithm that uses an inexpensive stochastic estimate of the diagonal of the Hessian as an pre-conditioner and a clipping mechanism to control the worst case update size.
+It achieves better performance than adam in terms of validation pre-traing loss, total compute, and wall-clock time.
+By cutting model training cost in half, Sophia can help save millions if not billions of dollars in computational resources.

+## Benefits

+Sophia achievs the same validation pre training loss with 50% fewer number of steps than Adam

+50% less total compute and 50% less wall-clock time

+Seamless integration into existing training pipelines -- plug in and play!

+No special requirments on model architecture or computing infrastructure

+Supports both Hutchinson and Gauss-Newton-Bartlett Hessian Estimators

 ## 👥 Share With Your Friends
 If you find Sophia useful, please share this GitHub repository with your friends and colleagues.
 Let's cut the cost of AI training together!